jon-hanson/parsecj/README.md

 ## Example

-As a quick illustration of how this looks using ParsecJ, consider the following example.
+As a quick illustration of how a simple parser looks when implemented using ParsecJ, consider the following example.

 ```java
 intr.bind(x ->